jch/personal-finance/README.md

 * Enough cash for emergencies and upcoming large purchases. e.g. cars, weddings, kids, college, accidents, vacations
+* It's OK to keep this in your brokerage sweep account.
+In fact, have your direct deposit put there and schedule a transfer to your checking account in an amount that covers your budgeted expenses.

 ## Long term savings